Skip to main content

 Variable context

-Input, RadioGroup, CheckboxGroup, and DatePicker elements write into a shared composableVariables map stored in OnboardingProgressContext.
+Input, RadioGroup, CheckboxGroup, DatePicker, WheelPicker, Slider, and DrawingPad elements write into a shared composableVariables map stored in OnboardingProgressContext.
 This state persists across navigation between ComposableScreen steps, so values collected on an early screen are available on later screens.

 Each entry is a structured object { value: string; label?: string }: